 Exhibit E: In 2021 Kevin Durant Loses 2-0 lead and 3-2 lead to Milwaukee Bucks in Eastern Conference Semifinals

 We all remember this series.
 Although Kyrie Irving got injured, Kevin Durant still had James Harden and a comfortable 2-0 lead on the Bucks.
 Everyone expected Nets to still win the series.
 They lose Game 3, but went on to win Game 4.
 Now Nets have a 3-2 lead.
 Then Kevin Durant failed to lead his team to another win.
 In Game 7 with a chance to send the Bucks home, Kevin Durant air balled a game winning shot.

 Exhibit F: In 2022 Kevin Durant Goes 0-10 in Second Half Helping Celtics Take a 2-0 Lead

-There’s no true way to know exactly how Celtics vs Nets series will end, but it’s highly unlikely that Nets win 4 out of the next 5 games.
-If Nets don’t win a championship this year one glaring fact about Kevin Durant’s career will remain the same.
-He has never led a team to a championship.
-His only rings came when joined Stephen Curry’s 73-9 bandwagon, and didn’t have to much besides playing defense and scoring on single coverage.
+There’s no true way to know exactly how the Celtics vs Nets series will end, but it’s highly unlikely that Nets win 4 out of the next 5 games.
+If Nets don’t win a championship this year one glaring fact about Kevin Durant’s career will remain the same, he has never led a team to a championship.
+His only rings came when he joined Stephen Curry’s 73-9 bandwagon, and didn’t have to do much besides playing defense and scoring on single coverage.